shanshanwang-math/shanshanwang-math.github.io/_pages/cv.md

 Presentations
 ======
-* Poster presentation at 2025 Szeged Workshop on Convexity, **Normed variants of a theorem of Macbeath**, Szeged, Hungary, May 29, 2025
+* Poster presentation at 2025 Szeged Workshop on Convexity, **'Normed variants of a theorem of Macbeath'**, Szeged, Hungary, May 29, 2025

 * Poster presentation at Szeged Geometry Day, **The Honeycomb conjecture in normed planes**, Szeged, Hungary, Nov 22, 2024